exercism/go/exercises/concept/need-for-speed/.docs/instructions.md

 ## 4. Check if a remote controlled car can finish a race

 To finish a race, a car has to be able to drive the race's distance.
 This means not draining its battery before having crossed the finish line.
+The race distance is a product of the car's speed and its *drain rate*.
+The *drain rate* is calculated by `battery / batteryDrain`.

 Implement the `CanFinish` function that takes a `Car` and a `Track` instance as its parameter and returns `true` if the car can finish the race; otherwise, return `false`.

 Assume that you are currently at the starting line of the race and start the engine of the car for the race.
 Take into account that the car's battery might not necessarily be fully charged when starting the race:
 ```go